Minimum Grade-Point Average (GPA) Requirements

-Graduate students are required to maintain a minimum graduate GPA of 3.00.
-Failure to maintain a 3.00 GPA each semester will result in the student being placed on probation.
-Students on probation are not eligible to receive graduate degrees.
+Students are required to maintain a minimum cumulative graduate GPA of 3.00.
+Failure to maintain a 3.00 GPA each semester will result in the student being placed on academic probation.
+Students on academic probation are not eligible to receive graduate degrees or hold assistantships or other appointments.
 Students and advisors should consult the Graduate College Probation Policy for more information.

 If the student’s record indicates some deficiency at the time of admission, the student enters the degree program on limited status as recommended by the department to the Graduate College.
-The most common deficiencies are an unacceptable grade-point average, incomplete admission data, or the lack of a teaching certificate where it is an admission requirement.
+The most common deficiencies are an unacceptable grade-point average or not meeting the required English Proficiency score.
 Limited status admissions clearly state the nature of the limitation(s), the conditions and the time limits for removal, as well as the consequences of removal or the failure to do so.
 When conditions originally limiting a student’s status are satisfied, the student is automatically changed to full standing by the Graduate College.
 No graduate degree may be conferred until removal of limitations has occurred.
 Graduate students and advisors should consult the Graduate College Probation Policy for more information.

 Non-degree to Degree Status

-A non-degree student wishing to change status to a degree candidate is required to apply via the online application system.
+A non-degree student wishing to change status to a degree seeking student is required to apply via Slate, the online application system.
 Preference is not given for students currently enrolled as non-degree.
 Non-degree applicants are expected to adhere to deadlines and be considered with other applicants.
-Students are eligible to transfer up to 12 hours of non-degree coursework towards a degree program.
-This process occurs via a petition to the Graduate College and only after admittance to a degree program and completing a minimum of 8 hours in the program.
+Students are eligible to transfer up to 12 hours of non-degree coursework towards a master's degree program.
+This process occurs via a petition to the Graduate College and only after admittance to a master's degree program.

 Academic Leave of Absence